Charles E. Mitchell: Arrest and acquittal

 Mitchell remained chairman until 1933, when he was arrested and indicted for tax evasion by then Assistant U.S. Attorney Thomas E. Dewey.
 Charges were brought following testimony by Mitchell in which he openly stated that he had sold his stake in National City Bank to avoid paying taxes.
 Defended by attorney Max Steuer, he was found not guilty of all criminal charges, but the government won a million-dollar civil settlement against him.
 In 1933, the U.S. Senate's Pecora Commission investigated Mitchell as its first witness for his part in tens of millions of dollars in losses, excessive pay, and tax avoidance.
 In November 1929, U.S. Senator Carter Glass said, "Mitchell more than any 50 men is responsible for this stock crash."

+In November 1936, his daughter Rita married George Adam Rentschler, son of Gordon S. Rentschler who was now president of National City.

 Mitchell's townhouse on Fifth Avenue, built for him by Walker & Gillette in 1926, with a rusticated facade in the manner of a 16th-century Roman palazzo, now houses the Consulate General of France, New York City.

+The 108-acre Mitchell estate in Tuxedo Park, included a 25-room mansion, an elaborate stone boathouse, ten-room guest cottage, a nine-room grooms' cottage, and multiple garages and stables.
+It was reported to have cost over a million dollars to build at the time, but was auctioned off for about $15,200 in 1940.